 To find out more about the changes, see What's new Step by Step Victoria 2020.

-Until 1 December 2020, Step by Step 2006 and Step by Step Aboriginal Assessment 2010 can continue to be used where necessary to ensure service continuity while staff complete the mandatory registration process.
+Up to and including 31 March 2021, Step by Step 2006 and Step by Step Aboriginal Assessment 2010 can continue to be used where necessary to ensure service continuity while staff complete the mandatory registration process.

 Registration requirements for Step for Step 2020